 Mathematically, if on then the area between the graph and the lines is When we generalize to multiple variables, we'll have an integral sign for each new variable, or dimension.
 For example, the -dimensional sphere has volume If this expression doesn't make sense yet, don't worry: it will soon!
 The upcoming 3D volumes quiz will set us on the right path by introducing two-variable integrals through the Riemann sum.

 One of the greatest applications of calculus (specifically derivatives) is finding the maximum and minimum values of a function.

 The upcoming Finding Extreme Values quiz walks us through how this extends to a function with many variables.
 Before we get there, let's get a sense of what optimizing a function of two variables is like.

 Let's say and are any two real numbers that obey the inequality Geometrically, this means that sits inside (or on) the unit circle centered at the origin.

 Let's also define the rule which outputs a single number for a pair of input values.
 For example, Select all of the options that apply to this function if we only consider input satisfying

 The example was chosen since it could be optimized without the help of multivariable calculus.

 We'll encounter many new problems in our course where algebra and single-variable calculus simply won't be enough.
-Our next unit dives deeper into multivariable optimization.
+Our next quiz dives deeper into multivariable optimization.
 There, we'll uncover a powerful new tool and our first truly multivariable concept: the partial derivative.